-Agricultural production in Africa is more vulnerable to climate change than any other socio-economic activity.
-Experts predict that agricultural production in Africa will decrease by 8% to 22% by 2050.
+Agricultural production in Africa is more vulnerable to climate change than any other socioeconomic activity.
+Experts predict that it will decrease by 8% to 22% by 2050.

 Rain-fed agriculture is most vulnerable to changes in rainfall patterns and rising temperatures.
-The continuous dry season plus the effects of El Nino in the Eastern part of Africa and Ethiopia is causing food insecurity in the region.
+The continuous dry season, combined with the effects of El Nino in the eastern part of Africa and Ethiopia, is causing food insecurity in the region.

-Ethiopia is experiencing temperature increases by 0.37°C every ten years during the past 55 years.
+Ethiopia has experienced temperature increases of 0.37°C every ten years for the past 55 years.
 Droughts and floods are the two most significant climate events that threaten the country’s agriculture sector now and well into the future.

-The country’s vulnerability to extreme events is compounded by the existing poor socio-economic conditions such as poor public services, population pressure, mounting poverty rate, political instability, and food insecurity.
+Poor socio-economic conditions, such as inadequate public services, population pressure, a mounting poverty rate, political instability, and food insecurity, compound the country’s vulnerability to extreme events.

-A study by Destaw and Fenta investigated the climate adaptation strategies and the factors that influence adaptation choices by the farmers in the Ambassel district of Northern Ethiopia.
+A study by Destaw and Fenta investigated the climate adaptation strategies and factors that influence the adaptation choices of farmers in the Ambassel district of northern Ethiopia.

-The findings of the study show that 93.9% of the 147 households randomly selected for the study employed various adaptation strategies.
+The study findings show that 93.9% of the 147 households randomly selected for the survey employed various adaptation strategies.
 These adaptation strategies consist of:

 The respondents also identified some barriers to their adaptation.
 For 37% of respondents, the lack of money or finance is the most significant barrier, followed by the lack of climate information (21%), shortage of land, lack of skill (12%) and shortage of labour (6%).